Oggetto:

 L’esame finale è costituito da una prova scritta e una prova orale, entrambe da sostenersi nello stesso appello.

-La prova scritta (della durata di due ore) prevede una prima parte intesa a valutare le conoscenze grammaticali e lessicali (2 cloze test da svolgere in 15 minuti) e l’abilità di ascolto (2 attività di ascolto).
-La seconda parte verte sulla comprensione e interpretazione del testo specialistico (2 attività di reading & writing da svolgere in 60 minuti), senza l'ausilio di alcun supporto linguistico (dizionari, ecc.)
+La prova scritta (della durata di circa due ore) prevede una prima parte intesa a valutare le conoscenze grammaticali e lessicali (1 cloze test con 15 gaps da svolgere in 15 minuti) e l’abilità di ascolto (attività di comprensione di ascolto).
+La seconda parte verte sulla comprensione e interpretazione del testo specialistico (1 attività di scrittura di un paragrafo relativo agli argomenti del corso e 1 attività di comprensione di un testo scritto di tipo economico/finanziario.
+Durata totale: 60 minuti), senza l'ausilio di alcun supporto linguistico (dizionari, ecc.)

 La prova orale consiste in un colloquio basato sul confronto di due articoli di carattere economico scelti dallo studente, secondo le linee guida disponibili nella piattaforma Moodle.
 Inoltre allo studente viene rivolta una domanda riguardante gli argomenti del programma.
-La prova orale è valutata in trentesimi Il voto finale è il risultato della media tra l’esito della prova scritta e l’esito della prova orale.
+La prova orale è valutata in trentesimi.
+Un voto in trentesimi viene attribuito alla presentazione e un voto in trentesimi viene attribuito alla domanda sugli argomenti del programma.
+Il voto della prova orale è costituito dalla media dei due voti.
+Il voto finale dell'esame è il risultato della media tra l’esito della prova scritta e l’esito della prova orale.

 Si è ammessi alla prova orale solo dopo aver superato la prova scritta.
 La prova orale si svolge la settimana successiva alla prova scritta.